PranavKohli24/PranavKohli24/README.md

 <p align="left"> ‎ </p>

-- 🎓  I'm a **B.Tech** graduate from USAR, GGSIPU with major in Computer Science and AIML
+- 🎓  I'm a recent **B.Tech** graduate from USAR, GGSIPU with major in Computer Science and AIML

 - ✍🏻 I'm learning **full stack development** and Deep Learning
 - :octocat: Whether you've got a project, a role, or just want to discuss ideas, I'd love to hear from you -[Contact](https://www.linkedin.com/in/pranav-kohli-987aa5226/)